 3. Appropriate, Congruent Body Language

 We’ve all heard about how verbal language contributes only a small percentage of how convincing a message is.
-This applies to teaching children boundaries as well!
+This applies to teaching children about setting boundaries as well!

 When teaching or disciplining your child, give appropriate eye contact, speak with a firm voice, and have a neutral facial expression.
 Consider giving eye contact at their level, which means that you have to stoop down.
 This is done so as not to intimidate them too much.

 Do not attempt to discipline them while still laughing or smiling at them–if you don’t think that you would be convinced when someone does this to you, chances are, your child won’t as well.
 As long as whatever you say is congruent with your actions, your child will understand that you’re serious about what you say.
 This makes them more likely to keep within the set boundaries.

 4. Remain Decisive and Follow Through with the Consequences